MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-object-fundamentals.md

   Logical objects that mirror your physical networks.

   >[!NOTE]
-  > The logical network type terminologies (One connected, Independent and Virtualized) are changed for VMM 2019 UR1.
+  > The terminology for logical networks has changed from 2019 UR1.
+For more information, see [logical networks](network-logical-ur1.md)     in UR1.

    - [One connected logical network](network-logical-ur1.md)